samsquire/ideas2/README.md

 Schedule SSH keys and schedule public keys to be in different locations in a network.
 Schedule files to be present on certain servers.

+# 62. Work by mobile phone

+People should be able to do work via a mobile phone and be paid for it.
+We need to convert problems to be runnable by mobile phone and a user.